 Like many new moms, I quickly learned the challenges of managing the demands of a growing household.
 I temporarily put my career on hold so that I could be at home with my children.
+As a mom, our children are our number one priority and we want to provide everything we can for them to succeed.
 Making ends meet was hard and I periodically took on freelance graphic and web design jobs to supplement our income from Adam’s job.
-As a mom, our children are our number one priority and we want to provide everything we can for them so that they can have a better future than us.
-I was more conscious about our spending and focused on saving money for their future.

-In 2013, I founded the company, Simple Coupon Deals, Inc., an online blog that teaches budget conscious moms like me how to shop smart and save money on groceries, household and beauty products.
-Managing my own company allowed me to work from home, spend time with my children and watch them grow.
-As both a small business owner and mother, I learned how to better manage our finances and operate a business managing my own employees.
-I created a simple budget strategy for my husband and I that allowed us to maintain our household finances and in the process, we were able to pay off thousands of dollars in student loan debt.
+In the process, I founded the company, Simple Coupon Deals, Inc., an online blog that teaches budget conscious moms like me how to shop smart and save money on groceries, household items and beauty products.
+Managing my own company allowed me to work from home while caring for my children.
+The business became a success –it now reaches over 200,000+ readers across different social media channels and I had the opportunity to create marketing campaigns for many major household brands.
+As both a small business owner and mother, I learned how to manage finances, operate a business and oversee a team of employees.
+By using my own simple budgeting strategy, we were able to pay off thousands of dollars in student loan debt.

 I’ve learned first hand what it’s like to build a business from the ground up and how important supporting small businesses is in our community.
 While I’m a business owner, I’m also a mom who has had to support a family on a limited income.
-I understand the importance of a living wage and I’m committed to offering a living wage to those who work for me.
+I understand the importance of a living wage and I will work to help lift the income of all families.

-I’m now at a point in my life that I can give back and that is why I have decided to run for public office to serve others and give back to the community that has given our family so much.
-As a first time candidate, I’m excited to start walking door-to-door to talk with my neighbors and learn what’s most important to them.
+I’m now at a point in my life that I can give back and that is why I decided to run for public office to serve others and give back to the community that has given my family so much.
 I believe our community is a great place to raise a family, find a job, and grow a business.
 Together, we can make it even better.